-- The curfew will remain in force from 7pm to 6am (all non-justified outings during these hours may be sanctioned with a fine of 135€ up to 3750€ in the event of repeat offense).
-You must justify any travel during the curfew with a compulsory certificate (examples: commuting to and from work, to a professional training course, or to a business trip that cannot be postponed; imperative family reasons, medical reasons, take part in missions of general interest at the request of the administrative authority,people with disabilities, walk a pet around your home).
+- The curfew remains from 7:00 pm to 6:00 am and you must justify any travel during the curfew with a compulsory certificate (examples: commuting to and from work, to a professional training course, or to a business trip that cannot be postponed; imperative family reasons, medical reasons, take part in missions of general interest at the request of the administrative authority,people with disabilities, walk a pet around your home).

 - Only businesses selling goods and services of first necessity are authorised to open along with bookstores, record shops, hardware shops, plant and flower shops, hairdressers, shoe shops, chocolate shops, car dealerships, and real estate agents.

 - Cinemas, theatres, museums, restaurants and cafés are closed ;

 - Reception of the public in sports centres, circuses, zoos, gambling halls and casinos are prohibited ;

 - Remote working should be systematised wherever possible ;